jgurhem/resume-markdown/resume-en.md

 `March 2018 - March 2021`
 __Ph.D. in Computer Science__
 ```
-Thesis title : Distributed and Parallel Programming using Graphs of Tasks with a Scheduler Optimizing Data Migrations
+Thesis title : Distributed and Parallel Programming Paradigms Using Graphs of Tasks for Post-Petascale Supercomputers
 University of Lille (Lille, France)
 ```